Ewing Athletics: Brand resurgence

 Over the years a cult following grew for collectors looking for information about the old Ewing Athletics shoes.
 In 2012 David Goldberg and his company GPF Footwear LLC partnered up with Ewing and David Falk to reintroduce the brand back into the marketplace, hoping to capitalize on the retro footwear trend, starting with the original 33 HI.
 The initial launch was in August 2012 with the shoes available at select New York City stores only, with Ewing himself showing up to surprise fans waiting in lines to purchase the shoes.
 The relaunch was received positively into the fickle sneaker market and the company has gone on to reintroduce other models as well including: Focus, Guard, Center, Wrap, Rogue, Concept and 33 LO.
 They have produced T-shirts, hats and participated in a special project with New York rappers Fabolous and Teyana Taylor in conjunction with Teaneck, New Jersey based sneaker store Packer Shoes.
 The NYC launch of the shoes, with the artists present to meet and greet fans, was a big success, with lines around the block and the shoes selling out in two hours.
 Over the last few years the brand has grown quickly again, reminiscent of its glory days and is now distributed worldwide in over 30 countries.

+In December 2023, Ewing Athletics partnered with Yandel, a Latin singer, to create a sneaker.